Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ### Thinking in Components

-It’s useful to look at a larger component as a whole and then think about the smaller, independent parts of functionality it contains.
+It’s useful to look at a larger component as a whole, and then think about the smaller, independent parts of functionality it contains.
 These smaller moving parts can be broken down into other components and used elsewhere; they’ll no longer be tied to this single, larger containing component.

 To do that with your `App` component, look at what it’s currently doing and see there are three distinct functions it performs that would be good candidates for separate `components`: